Trump calls 'most liberal' Harris 'dangerous choice' for Biden: 'Not sure that's what the country wants'

 Harris has previously referred to popular semi-automatic rifles that are often dubbed "assault weapons" as "weapons of war."

 "She's very bad to the military," the president continued.
 "She wants to cut spending for the military and the vets.
 I don't quite get the choice, but we will have it out.
-Here. we have a great vice president named Mike Pence and he will take care of business, just like he did the last time against a different candidate."
+We have a great vice president named Mike Pence and he will take care of business, just like he did the last time against a different candidate."

 Later in the interview, Trump warned Harris' embrace of principles outlined in the Green New Deal could cost Biden support in key states this fall.